 Specialized Support and Duty to Accommodate are aligned with the office of Disability Support Services: Learner Assistance Program (LAP) guided by federal and provincial human rights legislation and defined by a number of Keyano College policies.
 Keyano College is obligated by legislation to provide disability-related accommodations to students with identified disabilities to the point of undue hardship.

 OVERVIEW OF LEARNING EXPERIENCES

 Course Modules

 This course consists of the following units:

-Module 1: Role of the Health Care Aide
+Module 1: Assist with the Care of Infants

-Module 2: Legislation
+Module 2: Assist with the Child